SciCapt/Monte-Carlo-Neural-Nets/README.md

 ## Overview

+An extremely lightweight machine learning package with various models and tools.

-Originally a challenge for myself to make a Neural Network with a unique training style, this has become an approach to training neural networks that are on par with models such as the MLPRegressor featured in SciKit-Learn.
-Instead of using methods like backpropagation for training, a basis of random (Monte Carlo-like) modifications are made to find improvements.
+Originally a hobby project, this has become an approach to training neural networks that are on par with models such as the MLPRegressor featured in SciKit-Learn.
+Instead of using methods like backpropagation for training, a basis of random (Monte Carlo-like) modifications is made to find improvements.

-An exciting extension of this training method is that it can be applied to any machine learning model that simply consists of groups of numerical parameters/coefficients (i.e. the weights and biases in neural networks).
+An exciting extension of this training method is that it can be applied to any machine learning model that consists of groups of numerical parameters/coefficients (i.e. the weights and biases in neural networks).
+The SOUP models are an example of some other high-preforming models that use the same exact training method.

 View the PyPI release at:
 https://pypi.org/project/mcnets/